All Episodes

 There are no coincidences, folks.

-And especially there are no coincidences with the Clintons.
+And especially, there are no coincidences with the Clintons.

-Now, how about Carl what's his name, Bernstein?
+Now, how about Carl, what's his name?

 How about Carl Bernstein's book?

-From the Times Online in the UK, drawing on a trove of private papers from Hillary Clinton's best friend, the legendary Watergate journalist Carl Bernstein is to publish a hard-hitting and intimate portrait of the 2008 presidential candidate, which will reveal a number of discrepancies in her official story.
+From the Times Online in the UK, drawing on a trove of private papers from Hillary Clinton's best friend, the legendary Watergate journalist Carl Bernstein, is to publish a hard-hitting and intimate portrait of the 2008 presidential candidate, which will reveal a number of discrepancies in her official story.

 Bernstein has spent eight years researching the unauthorized 640-page biography, A Woman in Charge, The Life of Hillary Rodham Clinton.